Hacker0x01/react-datepicker/CONTRIBUTING.md

 Always write a clear log message for your commits.
 One-line messages are fine for small changes, but bigger changes should look like this:
 \$ git commit -m "A summary of the commit > > A paragraph describing what changed and its impact."

+All pull requests are reviewed with :heart: by [PullRequest](https://www.pullrequest.com/).

 ## Coding conventions

 Start reading our code, and you'll get the hang of it.
 We optimize for readability: